ptv-logistics/xserverjs/premium-samples/admin-regions/README.md

 Our partner [digital data services gmbh](http://www.ddsgeo.de/) provides both geography and the corresponding socio-economic data in various formats.
 The most popular format is [GeoJSON](http://geojson.org/).
 GeoJSON can be processed directly in JavaScript and Leaflet, and also [directly displayed on GitHub](https://github.com/ptv-logistics/xserverjs/blob/master/premium-samples/admin-regions/data/municipalities.json),

-### Add adminstrtaive regions as GeoJSON to the map
+### Add admininstrative regions as GeoJSON to the map

+Required services:

+* PTV xMapServer2

 [Demo](http://ptv-logistics.github.io/xserverjs/premium-samples/admin-regions/)